 The Exchange does not have visibility into other options exchanges' costs to provide market data or their fee markup over those costs, and therefore cannot use other exchange's market data fees as a benchmark to determine a reasonable markup over the costs of providing market data.
-Nevertheless, the Exchange believes the other exchange's market data fees are a useful example of alternative approaches to providing and charging for market data.
-To that end, the Exchange believes the proposed pricing is reasonable because the proposed rates are similar to or less than the fees charged by other options exchanges for similar data products.62
+Nevertheless, the Exchange believes the other exchanges' market data fees are useful examples of alternative approaches to providing and charging for market data.
+To that end, the Exchange believes the proposed pricing is reasonable because the proposed rates are similar to or less than the fees charged by other options exchanges for similar data products.
+61

-Until recently, the Exchange has operated at a cumulative net annual loss since it launched operations in 2008.63 This is a result of providing a low cost alternative to attract order flow and encourage market participants to experience the high determinism and resiliency of the Exchange's trading Systems.
+Until recently, the Exchange has operated at a cumulative net annual loss since it launched operations in 2019.62 This is a result of providing a low cost alternative to attract order flow and encourage market participants to experience the high determinism and resiliency of the Exchange's trading Systems.
 To do so, the Exchange chose to waive the fees for some nontransaction related services and Exchange products (including the cToM data feed) or provide them at a very marginal cost, which was not profitable to the Exchange.
 This resulted in the Exchange forgoing revenue it could have generated from assessing any fees or higher fees.
-The Exchange could have sought to charge higher fees at the
+The Exchange could have sought to charge higher fees at the outset, but that could have served to discourage participation on the Exchange.
+Instead, the Exchange chose to provide a low cost exchange alternative to the options industry which resulted in lower initial revenues.
+An example of this is cToM, for which the Exchange only now seeks to adopt fees at a level similar to or lower than those of other options exchanges.